jaredkrinke/ldump/docs/api.md

 ldump(value: any) -> string
 ```

-Serialize given value to a string, that can be deserialized via `load`
+Serialize the given value to a string, that can be deserialized via `load`

 ### Example